-A maximum of twenty-five percent (25%) of available funds may be invested in non-negotiable interest bearing time certificates of deposit.
+A maximum of one-hundred percent (100%) of available funds may be invested in non-negotiable interest bearing time certificates of deposit.

-A maximum of fifteen percent (15%) of available funds may be deposited with any one issuer.
+A maximum of thirty-three percent (33%) of available funds may be deposited with any one issuer.

 d.
-The maximum maturity on any certificate shall be no greater than one (1) year from the date of purchase.
+The maximum maturity on any certificate shall be no greater than two (2) years from the date of purchase.